MicrosoftDocs/azure-docs/articles/azure-sql/migration-guides/database/oracle-to-sql-database-guide.md

 To learn more, see [Selecting and configuring affected objects.](https://docs.microsoft.com/sql/ssma/oracle/selecting-and-configuring-affected-objects-oracletosql)

-5.In this call ordering step,  select the order in which the objects to test will be evaluated.
-You can change the order by clicking the buttons in the grid.
+5.In this call ordering step,  select the order in which the objects to test will be evaluated.You can change the order by clicking the buttons in the grid.
 ![Screenshot - ordering object .](./media/oracle-to-sql-database-guide/test_call_ordering.png)

-6.The finalize test case page provides  test case information , test objects and the objects that will be analysed.
+6.The finalize test case page provides  test case information, test objects and the objects that will be analyzed.
 In addition, on this page you can set the test execution options.
 ![Screenshot - finalize object .](./media/oracle-to-sql-database-guide/tester_finalize_case.png)

 For more information on test case settings,[Finishing test case preparation](https://docs.microsoft.com/sql/ssma/oracle/finishing-test-case-preparation-oracletosql)